PowerDNS/pdns/docs/backends/lmdb.rst

 Synchronisation mode: nosync, nometasync, mapasync

-* ``parsed successfully at <time>`` or

 * ``nosync``: Don't flush systems buffers to disk when committing a transation.
   This means a system crash can corrupt the database or lose the last transactions if buffers are not yet flushed to disk.
 * ``nometasync``: Flush the data on a commit.
 Slightly faster  than  doing a full sync, but can potentially lose the last committed transaction if the operating system crashes.
 * ``mapasync``: use asynchronous flushes to disk.
 As with nosync, a system crash can then corrupt the database or lose the last transactions.

 LMDB Structure
 --------------

 PowerDNS will create the database structure, no need to manually create the database schema.
 Also, it is not possible to directly query the LMDB DB, so recommendation is to use either the API, or pdnsutil.